mzt-tang/DnD-Map-Generator/project_requirement/project-requirement.md

 ### 3.3 Usability Requirements

-See 9.5.12. for most systems this will be around one page.

-> **9.5.12 Usability requirements**<br>
-> Define usability (quality in use) requirements.
-Usability requirements and objectives for the software system include measurable effectiveness, efficiency, and satisfaction criteria in specific contexts of use.

 In order to create a fully functional Dungeons and Dragons tabletop, the following usability requirements needs to be met:
 * Measurable **effectiveness** of the application: The application needs to operate at a desired level of functionality without failure.
 * **Efficiency** of the application: The application has to manage functions inputted by the user without inefficiencies.